top of page

 Start before they have the words for it

+With small children, the consent conversation looks nothing like what you'd expect.
+It starts with storytelling.
 Sit with them after the playdate, after the family party, after Sunday school.
 Ask them to tell you what happened.
 Not “did you have fun.”
 Ask them who was there.
 What did you do.
 When did the grown-up step out of the room.
 Where were you when that happened.
-Why did Cousin so-and-so do that.
+Why do you think Cousin so-and-so do that?
+Open ended questions are your best tool.

+Follow along with even the wildest stories your child tells.
+Overtime, you will both develop a trust and understanding around the accuracy of the account and be confident in each other's abilities.
 You are not interrogating.
 You are teaching them to be a witness to their own life.
 You are showing them that the details matter, and that you want all of them — the good and the strange and the part where something felt off but they don't have the words yet.

-That is the foundation.
 Long before the word “consent” enters the conversation, the muscle of I can tell my mom the whole truth and she will believe me is being built.

 Then, as they get older